-Over the past two years, our Partnership has heard from thousands of people living and working in Gippsland, including through three Regional Assemblies and two mini Assemblies.
+Over the past four years, our Partnership has heard from thousands of people living and working in Gippsland, including through three Regional Assemblies and two mini Assemblies.

 We've taken your voice to the heart of the Victorian Government, and we look forward to hearing from you going forward.